 Is there a fee for this permit?

 No, the permits are free.
-The fee to stay at the Birches campsite, which is set aside for northbound A.T. thru-hikers in the park, will continue to be $10 per person.
+The fee to stay at The Birches campsite, which is set aside for northbound A.T. long-distance hikers in the park, will continue to be $10 per person.
 This campsite has a 12-person limit.
-Hikers entering the park for the day via Togue Pond pay a $15 fee for a Day Use Parking Reservation.
+For hikers entering the park by vehicle the entrance fee for an out-of-state vehicle is $15.
+A Day Use Parking Reservation (DUPR) for one of the Katahdin trailheads costs $5.

 Will I need to speed up the pace of my thru-hike in order to make sure I get a permit?